 Accredited Employer Work Visa (AEWV) Scheme

-The Accredited Employer Work Visa (AEWV) is a new temporary work visa that will replace six visas including the Essential Skills and Talent (Accredited Employer) Work Visas, when it launches on 4 July 2022.
+The Accredited Employer Work Visa (AEWV) is a new temporary work visa, which replaces six visas including the Essential Skills and Talent (Accredited Employer) Work Visas.

 Accreditation & Recruitment Process for Employers of Foreign Workers

-Employers who want to hire migrant workers on this new visa will need to be accredited by Immigration New Zealand.
+Employers who want to hire migrant workers on the AEWV must be accredited by Immigration New Zealand.

 The accreditation process ensures that New Zealanders are hired first, before considering migrants.
 Under the AEWV scheme, when migrants are hired, the accreditation process checks immigration and employment standards and ensures that the employer is a viable business with good business practices and will not exploit the migrants they hire.